The Sugar Loaf

 During the Second World War, the Sugar Loaf became used as an anti-invasion machine gun post.

-It fell into disrepair during the 1950s and when Dennis Baker bought Christmas Farm, on which the Sugar Loaf stands, he donated it to the East Sussex County Council in 1962.
+It fell into disrepair during the 1950s and when Dennis Baker bought Christmas Farm, on which the Sugar Loaf stands, he transferred it to the East Sussex County Council in 1961.

 Loaves of sugar